 Multiple copies in multiple places

 When you decide to start the job hunting process, we advise that you update your CV/resume, scan your passport, teaching registration documents, children’s passports, and anything else you can think of, in a single folder saved in both PDF versions, and JPEG versions, or Apple and Microsoft file versions, and upload these to cloud-based storage.
 After that, we advise you to upload everything to the document section of your Search profile, correctly labeled so that you can find it again easily.
 Think about leaving any original documents with a trusted family member who can easily access them, just in case, or travel with them in your hand luggage.

 What documents should I upload?

 The document section is a convenient addition to the Search Associates profile, as speaking from personal experience, moving multiple times and multiple countries can cause chaos when it comes to finding those all-important papers for employment.
 Originally employed internationally as a class teacher, I later wanted to teach PE at the same school.
 The local Government needed proof that I had majored in this at college.
 My transcripts were stored under our house back home.
 It was rented out and my university had been dismantled to make way for a car park.
-Add a name change through marriage and let’s just say, it took a while!
+Add a name change through marriage and the process was understandably time-consuming!